gomalley411/CSCE-340-HW4/readme.txt

 /* *****************************************************************************
  *  Describe any serious problems you encountered.
  **************************************************************************** */
+Rachel's sickness is causing us to not be as productive as a unit as usual, but there isn't a whole lot I can do about that other than hope she gets better soon.

 /* *****************************************************************************
  *  If you worked with a partner, give one
  *  sentence explaining what each of you contributed.
  **************************************************************************** */
+I worked on the part of the WordNet class and the Outcast class.
+Rachel's job is to work on the ShortestCommonAncestor class.